zupzup/blog/smart-contract-solidity/post.md

 But from the perspective of a frontend developer, it is actually very similar to usual web development.
 You have some endpoints which you call asynchronously to fetch data and to do transactions, all packaged up in a (hopefully) nicely designed Single Page Application.

-Also, because the Ethereum ecosystem seems to favor JavaScript (`web3`, similarities with `Solidity`), you can, as a JavaScript developer, use a lot of things you already know and love.
+Also, because the Ethereum ecosystem seems to favor JavaScript (`web3`, similarities within `Solidity`), JavaScript developers will be able to use many things they already know and love.

 I'm curious to see how Blockchain technology, Smart Contracts and especially the Ethereum ecosystem will continue to grow and mature.
 After having taken a deeper dive, I can at least say that from a developer's perspective, it's not as scary or different as I thought it would be. :)